Bursitis of the knee - specialists and information

 Brief overview:

-• Anatomy: Bursae are fluid-filled sacs that lie between the bone and muscles, tendons, and skin.
+• Anatomy: Bursae are fluid-filled cushions that lie between the bone and muscles, tendons and skin.
 They reduce pressure and cushion loads.

 • What is bursitis of the knee?
-Bursae can become inflamed, causing pain.
-At the knee, the area in front of the kneecap or the back of the knee can be affected.
+Bursae can become inflamed and cause pain.
+On the knee, the area in front of the kneecap or the back of the knee can be affected.

-• Symptoms: Swelling appears at the knee; the area is reddened and warm.
-The swelling occurs in the area of the affected bursa, that is, above the kneecap or just below the knee.
+• Symptoms: Swelling occurs on the knee, the area is red and warm.
+The swelling occurs in the area of the affected bursa, i.e. above the kneecap or directly below the knee.

-• Diagnosis: A conversation with your doctor and a physical exam are usually sufficient for a suspected diagnosis.
-If necessary, the physician will order an X-ray or blood test to confirm this.
+• Diagnosis: A consultation with the doctor and a physical examination are usually sufficient to make a suspected diagnosis.
+If necessary, the doctor will order an X-ray or blood test to confirm the diagnosis.

-• Treatment: Immobilization, cooling, a pressure bandage, and elevation of the leg are usually sufficient.
-In the case of persistent inflammation, a puncture procedure can be performed, and in the case of severe inflammation (e.g., after falling on the knee and opening a bursa), surgery may be necessary.
+• Treatment: Immobilization, cooling, a pressure bandage and elevation of the leg are usually sufficient.
+If the inflammation is persistent, a puncture may be necessary; if the inflammation is severe (e.g. after a fall on the knee with opening of the bursa), surgery may be necessary.

 • Prognosis: The disease is usually easily curable.
-However, the progression depends on the cause, characteristics, and treatment.
-A serious illness can last for several weeks.
+However, the course depends on the cause, severity and treatment.
+A severe illness can last several weeks.

-• Prevention: Knee pads and braces can help with high-stress activities that require a lot of kneeling.
+• Prevention: Knee pads and supports can help with high-stress activities that require a lot of kneeling.

 Article overview

-In bursitis of the knee (ICD M70.5), a bursa in the knee joint becomes inflamed.
-This can happen in a number of places:
+With bursitis in the knee (ICD M70.5), a bursa in the knee joint becomes inflamed .
+This can occur in various places:

 Knieschmerzen

 Knee pain?
-There’s often a bursitis (inflammation of the bursa) behind it. © westfotos.de / Fotolia
+Bursitis is often the cause. © westfotos.de / Fotolia

-In prepatellar bursitis, for example, the bursa in front of the kneecap is affected by the inflammation.
+In prepatellar bursitis, the bursa in front of the kneecap is affected by the inflammation.
 Infrapatellar bursitis, on the other hand, is limited to the bursa located below the kneecap.
-There are also bursae in the back of the knee that can become inflamed.
+There are also bursae in the hollow of the knee that can become inflamed.

 What is a bursa?

-A bursa, known in medical terminology as the synovial bursa, is a tissue sac filled with fluid.
-Bursae are always found where joints are subjected to particularly high stress.
-The structure serves as a buffer and reduces pressure and friction on the skin, muscles, bones, and tendons.
-While most of the approximately 150 bursae are quite insensitive, other joints are prone to bursitis.
+A bursa, known as a synovial bursa in medical terminology, is a tissue sac that is filled with fluid.
+Bursae are always found where joints are subject to particularly heavy strain.
+The structure acts as a buffer and reduces pressure and friction on the skin, muscles, bones and tendons.
+While most of the 150 or so bursae are quite insensitive, other joints are prone to bursitis.
 The knee joint is one of these susceptible joints.

 Schleimbeutelentzündung Knie

-Inflamed bursa below the kneecap (in the picture: side view) © Henrie / Fotolia
+Inflamed bursa below the kneecap (pictured: side view)© Henrie / Fotolia

 What are the causes of bursitis?

-If the knee is subjected to pressure and/or greater (incorrect) stress over a longer period of time, then the bursa can become inflamed.
-Thus, bursitis is one of the typical reactions to overexertion of the knee joint.
-However, bursitis can also occur after falling on the kneecaps.
-Then bacteria can enter through an open wound, causing the bursa to become infected.
+If the knee is exposed to pressure and/or heavy (incorrect) loads over a long period of time, the bursa can become inflamed.
+Bursitis is therefore one of the typical overload reactions of the knee joint.
+However, bursitis can also occur after a fall onto the kneecaps.
+Bacteria can then penetrate through an open wound, resulting in an infection of the bursa.

-There are several risk factors for inflammation of the bursa in the knee.
-These include:
+There are various risk factors for inflammation of the bursa in the knee.
+These include

-• Chronic joint diseases like osteoarthritis or arthritis,
+• chronic joint diseases such as osteoarthritis or arthritis;

-In bursitis, swelling occurs at the affected area of the knee.
-The overlying skin reddens and the entire inflamed area is warm.
-Sufferers especially feel pain during movements that put strain on the inflamed structure.
-The mobility of the knee is often limited.
+Bursitis causes swelling in the affected area of the knee.
+The overlying skin is reddenedand the entire inflamed area is overheated.
+Those affected feel pain, particularly during movements that put pressure on the inflamed structure.
+The mobility of the knee is often restricted.

-• In prepatellar bursitis, bending the knee is especially painful.
-The inflammation is manifested here by redness and swelling directly above the kneecap.
+• In prepatellar bursitis, flexion of the knee is particularly painful.
+The inflammation is characterized by redness and swelling directly above the kneecap.

-A description of the symptoms and a visual examination of the knee are usually enough for a suspected diagnosis of "knee bursitis".
-Since the inflammation is often due to overexertion, the doctor also asks about stressful physical activities when talking to the patient.
-Likewise, the patient's occupation, sporting activities profile, and falls, injuries, or pre-existing conditions are of interest when going through the patient’s the medical history (anamnesis).
+A description of the symptoms and a look at the knee are usually enough to lead to a suspected diagnosis of "bursitis of the knee".
+As the inflammation is often caused by overuse, the doctor will also ask the patient about any strenuous physical activities.
+The patient's occupation, sports profile, falls, injuries or previous illnesses are also of interest when taking the patient's medical history (anamnesis).

-To confirm the diagnosis, the physician performs a physical exam following the anamnesis.
-In doing so, they pay particular attention to swelling, redness, or warmth in the area of the knee.
+To confirm the diagnosis, the doctor performs a physical examination following the medical history.
+In doing so, he pays particular attention to swelling, redness or heat symptoms in the area of the knee.

-If a patient suffers more frequently from bursitis in the knee, further diagnostics may be required.
-For example, an X-ray examination can provide evidence of changes in the area of the knee joint and thus help to identify possible causative diseases.
-A blood test may be useful in case of suspected metabolic diseases such as gout or rheumatic conditions.
+If a patient frequently suffers from bursitis in the knee, further diagnostics may be necessary.
+For example, an X-ray examination can provide indications of changes in the area of the knee joint and thus help to identify possible causative diseases.
+If metabolic diseases such as gout or rheumatic diseases are suspected, a blood test may be useful.

-Treatment of knee bursitis: Takes time, but is uncomplicated
+Treatment of knee bursitis: takes some time, but is uncomplicated

-Bursitis in the knee is usually treated conservatively.
-The RICE rule provides the first steps in first aid:
+Bursitis of the knee is usually treated conservatively.
+The PECH rule provides the first steps in first aid:

-• R - Rest.
+• P - rest.
 The knee joint needs time and rest until the inflammation subsides and is able to bear weight again.

-• I - Ice cold pain relief by cooling the knee joint, for example with an ice pack (wrapped in a towel to make the cold more comfortable).
+• E - Ice-cold pain relief by cooling the knee joint, for example with an ice pack (wrapped in a towel to make the cold more comfortable).

 • C - Compression: light pressure reduces swelling.

-• E - Elevation of the knee joint promotes blood flow and relieves swelling.
+• H - Elevating the knee joint promotes blood flow and reduces swelling.

-The affected knee joint should be cooled and given time to rest.
-Depending on the area of the inflammation, a special tape bandage for the knee may also alleviate symptoms; a doctor or physiotherapist will advise on this.
-Anti-inflammatory medications can be taken for the pain.
+The affected knee joint should be protected and cooled.
+Depending on the location of the inflammation, a special tape bandage on the knee may also alleviate the symptoms; a doctor or physiotherapist can advise you on this.
+Anti-inflammatory medication can be taken to relieve the pain.

-In the absence of open injuries, a specialist can puncture the bursa in the event of pronounced swelling with an unpleasant feeling of pressure in order to aspirate fluid with the aid of a syringe.
-Subsequently, they may also directly inject anti-inflammatory cortisone to combat the inflammatory reaction.
+If there are no open injuries, the specialist can puncture the bursa if there is pronounced swelling with an unpleasant feeling of pressure in order to drain fluid using a syringe.
+If necessary, he can then directly inject anti-inflammatory cortisone to combat the inflammatory reaction.

 Kanüle Spritze

-A puncture can relieve the knee in cases of prolonged bursitis. © ursule / Fotolia
+A puncture can relieve the knee in the case of protracted bursitis. © ursule / Fotolia

-However, it should be noted that making an injection into the knee joint is always associated with risks.
-In this way, bacteria can enter the bursa or the knee joint and aggravate the inflammation there.
-It is therefore particularly important that this is performed sterilely.
+However, it should be noted that an injection into the knee joint is always associated with risks.
+Bacteria can enter the bursa or the knee joint and exacerbate the inflammation.
+Sterile working is therefore particularly important.

-If the symptoms of inflammation persist for several weeks or if inflammation occurs repeatedly, chronic bursitis is present.
-If conservative treatment is not effective, the doctor may remove part or all of the affected bursa in surgery.
+If the symptoms of inflammation persist for several weeks or if inflammation occurs repeatedly, this is chronic bursitis.
+If conservative treatment does not work, the doctor can remove part or all of the affected bursa in an operation.

-Knee bursitis: How long do healing and sick leave take?
+Bursitis of the knee: how long does healing and sick leave take?

-On the one hand, the progression and duration of bursitis depend on the cause and the severity and, on the other hand, on the treatment.
-As a rule, however, bursitis can be treated successfully and it accordingly heals quite quickly.
-In the case of mild inflammation, sick leave is usually not necessary, or at most only for a few days.
-A severe inflammation with the need for surgery, on the other hand, can mean the loss of several weeks.
+The course and duration of bursitis depend on the cause and severity on the one hand and on the treatment on the other.
+As a rule, however, bursitis can be treated well and heals quite quickly.
+In the case of mild inflammation, sick leave is generally not necessary or only for a few days at most.
+However, severe inflammation requiring surgery can mean several weeks off work.

-Bursitis of the knee occurs mainly in people who have to kneel a lot due to their job.
-Likewise, sports activities that put a strain on the knee can lead to inflammation.
-However, with sufficient rest, you can counteract the inflammation so that the unpleasant pain usually subsides quickly.
+Bursitis of the knee mainly occurs in people whose job requires them to kneel a lot.
+Sports activities that put a lot of strain on the knee can also lead to inflammation.
+However, you can counteract the inflammation with sufficient rest so that the unpleasant pain usually subsides quickly.

 Kniebandage

-Knee braces offer protection to prevent bursitis © Picture-Factory / Fotolia
+Knee supports protect against bursitis. © Picture-Factory / Fotolia

-Bursae protect the knee joint from excessive stress.
-As long as they are not inflamed, they perform their shock-absorbing task almost in secret.
-To protect the bursa and thus the knee joint, special knee pads or braces can be worn during high-exertion activities or sports that put a strain on the knee.
-Regular breaks and light mobilization through balancing knee movements keep the knee joint strong and healthy.
+Bursae protect the knee joint from excessive strain.
+As long as they are not inflamed, they perform their shock-absorbing function almost in secret.
+To protect the bursa and therefore the knee joint, special knee pads or supports can be worn during strenuous activities or sports that put a lot of strain on the knees.
+Regular breaks and light mobilization through compensatory knee movement keep the knee joint strong and healthy.

 Whatsapp Facebook Instagram YouTube E-Mail Print